publiclab/publiclab-archive/notes/Cbarnes9/11-09-2018/what-type-of-aerosol-was-used-for-the-calibration-of-the-purpleair-lasers.md

 ---
-title: "What type of aerosol was used for the calibration of the purpleair lasers? "\ntagnames: 'spectroscopy, air-quality, question:air-sensors, purpleair, question:purpleair, lasers, partical-composition'
+title: "What type of aerosol was used for the calibration of the purpleair lasers? "

+tagnames: 'spectroscopy, air-quality, question:air-sensors, purpleair, question:purpleair, lasers, partical-composition'
 author: Cbarnes9
 path: /notes/Cbarnes9/11-09-2018/what-type-of-aerosol-was-used-for-the-calibration-of-the-purpleair-lasers.md
 nid: 17496